 CRN: A five-digit number specific for a course and its sections.
 A specific section of MATH might be 34567.

-Course Load: The number of units and/or courses that a student takes during a semester.
+Course Load: The number of units and/or courses that a student takes during a quarter.

 Curriculum: The courses required to earn a degree in a major.